 In accordance with the EPON specifications, a GATE MPCPDU allows the central DPoE System controller to schedule at most 4 transmission slots at once (so-called scheduling into the future), with the size of 2^{16} -1 TQ (1 TQ = 2 B = 16 ns for effective 1 Gbps data rate), resulting in a single transmission slot limited to roughly 128 kB.
 Upon reception of such an MPCPDU, the ONU updates its local clock index using the time-stamp field carried in the message body, thus effectively maintaining global synchronization with the OLT clock without the need for a separate clock signal.
-The shelluling information persed as a previous date of dight resulting in the creation of transmission events, which are result have a the local clock while genes the locater value using indicated in the previously processed GATE MPCPDU.
+The scheduling information is parsed and processed accordingly, resulting in the creation of transmission events, which are executed once the local clock value reaches the slot start value, as indicated in the previously processed GATE MPCPDU.
 During a transmission slot, the given ONU delivers backlogged Ethernet frames using its local intra-ONU scheduler, attempting to fill in the allocated slot as much as possible.
 Since Ethernet frames cannot be fragmented and delineation bounds typically change between the REPORT MPCPDU transmission and reception of the respective GATE MPCPDU, unused slot remainders are created, leading to certain inefficiencies in the upstream channel transmission.
 The remaining frames, which do not fit the currently allocated slot, are delayed to the next transmission is granted by the OLT scheduler.